rahat-chy/Crafty-Commerce/README.md

- This is a Website I developed in 3rd Year 1st Semester using html,css,php,bootstrap,js
+Crafty Commerce is a user friendly e-commerce site where one can find and buy exquisite products in a fair price that will satisfy one's potential needs.
+This is developed using html,css,php,bootstrap,js.